Patrick W. Timberlake: World War II

 Timberlake entered combat operations in World War II as a colonel in North Africa in charge of IX Bomber Command.
 He was appointed director of operations and plans for British Air Chief Marshal Tedder in 1943, and took over as his chief of staff after the formation of the Mediterranean Air Command.
 During this time he helped in the planning and execution of the campaigns in North Africa, Pantelleria, Sicily and mainland Italy.
 Returning to Washington D.C. in 1944, he was reassigned to 8th Air Force in Okinawa under Jimmy Doolittle in July 1945.

 Post-world war

 Timberlake assumed command of the 8th Air Force in 1946 before moving to various high-level roles in the Army-Navy Munitions Board from late 1946 to 1950.
 In 1952, he assumed command of the U.S. Air Forces's Air Proving Ground Command at Eglin Air Force Base until 1955.
 He was then transferred to Supreme Headquarters, Allied Powers in Europe where he assumed the command of Allied Air Forces in Southern Europe based in Naples.
-He retired as a lieutenant general in 1957.
+He retired as a lieutenant general in 1957 and received a second award of the Distinguished Service Medal.